Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 10.33.29 UTC
+- WIB: Rabu, 10 September 2025 11.29.20 UTC
-- WITA: Rabu, 10 September 2025 11.33.29 UTC
+- WITA: Rabu, 10 September 2025 12.29.20 UTC
-- WIT: Rabu, 10 September 2025 12.33.29 UTC
+- WIT: Rabu, 10 September 2025 13.29.20 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: attitude
+Kategori: friendship